MarcusHoltz/immich-setup/README.md

 #### Immich-GO (Google Takeout)

-Here is another example, let's import our photos from a recent Google Takeout we downladed, but oh no.
+Here is another example, let's import our photos from a recent Google Takeout we downloaded, but oh no.

 We're on a remote Windows machine - download the binary!